onflapp/gs-webbrowser/README.md

 Improve how downloads are handled.
 As this functionality is not exposed by the Chrome extension API in any meaning way, I had to "hack" around it.
 I'll have to find a better way.

-Drag & Drop support - this is mainly limited by how XDnd interacts with GNUsteps own drag&drop support.
+Drag & Drop support - this is mainly limited by how XDnd interacts with GNUsteps own drag & drop support.
 It will most likely require GNUstep backend code to be enhanced to make it work.

 Improve the GUI.
 The current user interface is very basic, however as it is all GNUstep, new functionality should be easy to add.